-SaskCentral owns 50% interest in CUPS in which unanimous consent is required for decision making.
-The remaining 50% interest in CUPS is owned by Alberta Central.
-CUPS is an unincorporated joint operation structured through a separate vehicle with a contractual arrangement.
-This separate vehicle is an unincorporated joint venture and is not seen as a separate entity under law.
-An unincorporated joint venture does not offer limited liability and the assets and liabilities held in the separate vehicle are regarded legally as the assets and liabilities of SaskCentral and Alberta Central based on their proportionate share in the joint operation.
-The legal form of the contractual arrangement gives SaskCentral and Alberta Central rights to the assets and obligations for the liabilities, in proportion to their proportionate share in the joint operation.
-The contractual agreement between SaskCentral and Alberta Central states that the gross revenues, expenses, income and losses of the joint operation shall belong to, be owned by and borne exclusively by SaskCentral and Alberta Central in proportion to their proportionate share in the joint operation.
-For the purposes of these separate financial statements, SaskCentral accounts for CUPS using the equity method.
+Prior to the formation of PPJV, SaskCentral owned 50% interest in CUPS in which unanimous consent is required for decision making.
+The remaining 50% interest in CUPS was owned by Alberta Central.
+For the purposes of these separate financial statements, comparative figures for 2019 reflect SaskCentral's proportionate share of assets, liabilities, revenue and expenses of the CUPS joint operation using the equity method.
+The legal form of the CUPS contractual arrangement gave SaskCentral and Alberta Central rights to the assets and obligations for the liabilities, in proportion to their proportionate share in the joint operation.
+The CUPS contractual agreement between SaskCentral and Alberta Central stated that the gross revenues, expenses, income and losses of the joint operation shall belong to, be owned by and borne exclusively by SaskCentral and Alberta Central in proportion to their proportionate share in the joint operation.
+Management concluded that CUPS was a joint operation due to the fact that both SaskCentral and Alberta Central share proportionately the rights to the assets, obligations to the liabilities and share of profits or losses of CUPS.